Southbank-Centre/SC-app/README.md

 #### Renaming the app

 Once you've cloned the base SC-app, make sure to change app name everywhere, including documentation.

+_Note: If using app-wide find-and-replace to rename it everywhere, be sure to exclude __bower.json__ and do that by hand._

 As a future step this could be automated as a Grunt task, where the app name need only be entered once as a global variable and then running grunt serve/build will update it everywhere (eg [https://github.com/yoniholmes/grunt-text-replace](https://github.com/yoniholmes/grunt-text-replace).